-The next turning point came when we picked up an Ex-lecturer from the prestigious J. J. School of Arts who also apparently was a Gold Medalist in his graduation exam.
-Ending up on the roads outside Jehangir Art Gallery in Mumbai because of untreated mental illness, he had literally been reduced to a caricature skeleton.
+A turning point in our journey came when we rescued an Ex-Lecturer from the prestigious J. J. School of Arts who was also apparently a Gold Medalist in his graduation exam.
+Ending up on the roads outside Jehangir Art Gallery in Mumbai because of untreated mental illness, he had been reduced to a caricature of his former self.
 In fact, it was one of his students (whose father was under our private care) who approached Shraddha for help.
 Just the thought that a Gold Medalist Alumni-cum-Lecturer from such a prestigious Institute could be a victim of mental illness was a leveler even for us, making us realize that mental illness spares no one.
-I went over with my wife in our personal car & cajoled him into coming with us to our Borivli nursing home.
-He was gaunt, emaciated, literally skin & bones.
+I went over with my wife in our personal car and cajoled him into coming with us to our Borivli nursing home.
+He was gaunt, emaciated, literally skin and bones.

 Again, despite not having any relative's consent, we on our own risk and good judgement gave him ECT's (Electro Convulsive Therapy).
 Since ECT is always given under anaesthesia (a procedure known as modified-ECT), the anaesthetist (one Dr Rajiv Kuwadekar, a great human being, who over time became a family friend, but is no more now, having succumbed to cancer a few years ago) then was mortified at the brazen risk which we were undertaking, but I assured him that we would absolve him of all responsibility in case a mishap happened.
-While legally we may have been in a grey zone, we firmly believed in a God Almighty & felt we were morally in the right.
+While legally we may have been in a grey zone, we firmly believed in a God Almighty and felt we were morally in the right.

-One of the most difficult cases of our career, it took over five to six months for him to recover.
-His was a nice soul with a very pleasing, charming, the meek-shall-inherit-the-earth kind of a personality, and this had earned him a lot of well-wishers, both in his colleague faculty members and his students, who would often come down to our nursing home to meet up with him, wishing him well.
-Once he became better, they asked us to go the distance and suggested that we should try and reinstate him in his job.
+One of the most difficult cases of our career, it took over six months for him to recover.
+His was a nice soul with a very pleasing, charming, the meek-shall-inherit-the-earth kind of a personality, and this had earned him a lot of wellwishers, both in his colleague faculty members and his students, who would often come down to our nursing home to meet up with him, wishing him well.
+Once he became better, they asked us to go the distance and suggested that we should try and re-instate him in his job.

 A personal meeting with Smt.
 Kumud Bansal, the then Secretary of Education, an Indian Administrative Services (IAS) officer herself, and six months of bureaucratic paper work and multiple rounds of the Mantralaya (the Government's officially functioning seat of office) saw him almost get his job back.
 The Dean of the J. J. School of Arts was the stumbling block and he was very reluctant to give approval to re-absorb him, because apparently under the influence of the mental illness, the Lecturer had written some nasty offensive stuff about the Dean on the walls of his college.
-We had to personally plead his case to the Dean and explain that whatever wrongdoings the Lecturer had done, were not of his own volition but under the influence of the mental illness. & both he & I were now asking for forgiveness.
-We repeatedly requested the Dean to view the Lecturer in his present symptom-free condition & literally touched his feet for mercy.
+We had to personally plead his case to the Dean and explain that whatever wrongdoings the Lecturer had done, were not of his own volition but under the influence of the mental illness and both he and I were now asking for forgiveness.
+We repeatedly requested the Dean to view the Lecturer in his present symptom-free condition and literally touched his feet for mercy.
 Ultimately, the Dean relented.